Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

     ```
 * Filter gene  level count matrix with a a slurm job (UVA internal on Rivanna):

-    Due to the non-resource intensive nature of the above script, adedicated slurm script is not provided.
+    Due to the non-resource-intensive nature of the above script, a dedicated slurm script is not provided.
 Users are encouraged to run this script in the interactive mode (with `ijob` command)

 ### 4.4 Normalize gene level count matrix